nerdo/js-routing/README.md

 In the example, the query string parameter `page` is an optional parameter. _All_ query string parameters (including required ones) are passed to the `route(...)` function's second argument as object properties.

+Abbreviated object form is convenient and concise, but it is intended for the simplest of use cases.

+Defining routes using the expanded array form opens up the full @nerdo/routing feature set to your application.

 ## Expanded (Array) Form

-In expanded array form, each item in the array is an object.
+In expanded array form, each route definition is an object in the array.
 Each object defines the path identifier using the `id` key and the route using the `route` key.

 Here are simple home and about page routes in expanded array form: